-If a person decides not to provide requested information, it may not be possible for the School to provide the person with the services.
+If a person decides not to provide requested information, it may not be possible for the School to provide the person with the services they require based upon their relationship to the Shool.
 In this circumstance, the person may be informed of the consequences of the information not being provided.